belozierov/SwiftCoroutine/README.md

 }
 ```

-You can also wrap your scheduler in `TashScheduler` or conform to `TaskExecutor` protocol to await the result inside the coroutine, or create `CoFuture` with a deferred result.
+You can also wrap your scheduler in `TaskScheduler` or conform to `TaskExecutor` protocol to await the result inside the coroutine, or create `CoFuture` with a deferred result.
 Here's how it might look for `CoreData`.

 ```swift
 extension NSManagedObjectContext: TaskExecutor {